-Core Courses (42 credits required)
+Core Courses (41 credits required)

-- HAD 500Health Care Organization and AdministrationHAD 501Health Care Financial Management IHAD 502Health Care LawHAD 504Human Resources Management
+HAD 500 Health Care Organization and Administration

+HAD 501 Health Care Financial Management I

+HAD 502 Health Care Law

+HAD 504 Human Resources Management

-- HAD 505 Health Care Statistics and Research Methods
+HAD 505 Health Care Statistics and Research Methods

-- HAD 506 Health Care Economics and Policy
+HAD 506 Health Care Economics and Policy

-- HAD 507 Health Care Information Systems
+HAD 507 Health Care Information Systems

-- HAD 508 Leadership in Health Care Organizations
+HAD 508 Leadership in Health Care Organizations

-- HAD 509 Administrative Issues
+HAD 509 Administrative Issues

-- HAD 515 Health Care Planning and Marketing
+HAD 515 Health Care Planning and Marketing

-- HAD 519 Health Services and Systems
+HAD 519 Health Services and Systems

-- HAD 521 Health Care Financial Management II
+HAD 521 Health Care Financial Management II

-- HAD 522 Health Care Operations Management
+HAD 522 Health Care Operations/IT Management

-- HAD 525 Medical Ethics and Social Responsibility (1 cr.)
+HAD 525 Medical Care Ethics

-- HAD 526 Governance and Board Effectiveness (1 cr.)

-- HAD 527 Managed Care (1 cr.)
+HAD 527 Managed Care (2 cr.)

 Elective Courses (3 credits required)

-- HAD 510 Hospital Administration
+HAD 510 Hospital Administration

-- HAD 511 Community Based Services and Networks

-- HAD 512 Medical Practice Administration
+HAD 512 Medical Practice Administration

+HAD 513

-- HAD 513 Long Term Care Administration
+Long Term Care Administration

-- HAD 517 International Comparative Health Care Services and Systems
+HAD 517 International Comparative Health Care Services and Systems

-- HAD 582 Directed Study (1-3 cr.)
+HAD 582 Directed Study (1-3 cr.)

-- HAD 584 Special Topics
+HAD 584 Special Topics